gabriel-lepinay/Workshop-CMake/file.md

 cmake crossplateform.

 CMake has several advantages over Makefiles:
- - it provides a higher level of abstraction, making it easier to use and shorter than Makefiles.
+ - It provides a higher level of abstraction, making it easier to use and shorter than Makefiles.
- - it is much easier to deal with complex situations using CMake than it is than using Makefiles.
+ - It is much easier to deal with complex situations using CMake than it is than using Makefiles.
- - the generated Makefiles automatically choose between the make and make re rule, avoiding you headaches when you forget to make re after changing a header file.
+ - The generated Makefiles automatically choose between the make and make re rule, avoiding you headaches when you forget to make re after changing a header file.

 CMake does have one inconvenient though, and it is that it generates a lot of files